Engagement, Knowledge, Sincerity

 To create an inclusive community and to engage in sincere reflections that result in religious, intellectual, and social growth through educational programs and spiritual guidance based on Islamic principles.

-Amir Duric joined the Muslim Student Life at Syracuse University as a full time chaplain on August 1, 2017.
-In this chaplaincy role, Duric oversees the Muslim Chaplaincy at Syracuse University and educational programs supporting Muslim students, faculty, and staff.
+Amir Durić joined the Muslim Student Life at Syracuse University as a full-time chaplain on August 1, 2017.
+In this chaplaincy role, Imam Durić oversees the Muslim Chaplaincy at Syracuse University/SUNY ESF and educational programs supporting Muslim students, faculty, and staff.
 The goal of the chaplaincy is to create an inclusive community and to engage in sincere reflections that result in religious, intellectual, and social growth through educational programs and spiritual guidance based on Islamic principles.

 Durić previously served as the Imam, Khatib, and Mu'allim for ten years, three years in Sarajevo, Bosnia and Hercegovina, and seven years in the United States, Delaware Valley-Philadelphia region.
 In this position, he was supporting and developing community and youth religious, cultural, educational, and spiritual programs.
 Some of these programs include the Annual Youth Convention and the Annual Family and Spiritual Retreat, which serves more than 800 individuals.
 Durić also volunteered as a chaplain with the New Jersey Department of Corrections, offering spiritual guidance and assistance.

 Originally from Bosnia, Durić finished a Madrasa (an Islamic Highschool) in 2006 and held a Bachelor's in Islamic sciences from the University of Sarajevo, the Faculty of Islamic Studies.
-In 2016, Durić completed a Graduate Certificate in Imam and Muslim Community Leadership Program at Hartford Seminary.
-He also completed a unit of Clinical Pastoral Education at the Jewish Theological Seminary in New York, and Islamic Chaplaincy Program at Hartford Seminary, which consists of a Masters in Religious Studies with the focus of study on Islamic Studies and Christian-Muslim relations and a Graduate Certificate in Islamic Chaplaincy.
-In his free time, he provides patient care at Crouse Hospital and Hutchings Psychiatric Center in Syracuse.
+In 2016, Durić completed a Graduate Certificate in Imam and Muslim Community Leadership Program at Hartford Seminary, where he also completed the Islamic Chaplaincy Program, which consists of a Masters in Religious Studies with the focus on Christian-Muslim Encounter and a Graduate Certificate in Islamic Chaplaincy.
+He also completed Level 1 of CPE (Clinical Pastoral Education) at the Jewish Theological Seminary in New York.

 Muslim Student Life (MSL) at Syracuse University has two components both with its own responsibilities.
 The Muslim Student Life Board is responsible for looking out for the students' best interest and supporting the chaplaincy.
 The Muslim Chaplain is responsible for the day to day affairs of the office.
 The specific responsibilites for each one are: